-The Falsified Medicines Directive (FMD) 2011/62/EU comes into force on the 9th February 2019.
+The Falsified Medicines Directive (FMD) 2011/62/EU came into force on the 9th February 2019.
 The legislation aims to prevent counterfeit or unauthorised prescription medicine from entering the legal supply chain, providing greater protection for patients.
 At the beginning of the supply chain, the pharmaceutical license holder has responsibility for serialising cartons, sealing the product and then uploading the unique identifiers to the European Hub, known as the European Medicines Verification System (EMVS).
 At the end, the dispensing healthcare institution must verify and decommission that product against a national hub, known as the National Medicines Verification System (NMVS).

 This leaves the middle of the supply chain, where there is also a requirement for wholesalers, distributors and logistics providers to implement a ‘risk-based’ approach to the verification and decommissioning of products passing through their operation.
 In order to be compliant, manufacturers, wholesalers and distributors alike will have to make changes to their supply chain operations.

-Yet, despite the impending deadline the market doesn’t appear to be advanced enough in its response.
 When it comes to the practical application of FMD, there are many areas that still cause confusion.
 Organisations can no longer afford to let these areas act as barriers to implementing robust FMD solutions.
 Christian Taylor, Serialisation Business Consultant at Zetes, clears up some of the key pain points.

 The main issue with exporting is organisations knowing when they should decommission a product, although it’s still unclear as to whether it needs to be done at goods in or goods out.
 The key is for organisations to choose a solution that can consolidate medicines to a single reference or shipper case, capturing data within the normal workflow.
 This enables automated decommissioning of a product at an appropriate point, such as fulfilling the customer order.